spectrocloud/librarium/docs/docs-content/devx/palette-virtual-clusters/palette-virtual-clusters.md

 tags: ["devx", "app mode", "pde"]
 ---

-Palette Virtual Clusters are Kubernetes clusters that run as nested clusters within an existing cluster (also known as a Host Cluster) or Host Cluster groups and share the host cluster resources, such as CPU, memory, and storage.
+Palette Virtual Clusters are Kubernetes clusters that are deployed as nested clusters within an existing cluster (also known as a Host Cluster) or Host Cluster groups and share the host cluster resources, such as CPU, memory, and storage.
 By default, virtual clusters use k3s as virtual Kubernetes cluster, which is a highly available, certified Kubernetes distribution designed for production workloads.
 Palette Virtual Clusters are powered by [vCluster](https://www.vcluster.com/)

-The Palette platform provisions and orchestrates all Palette Virtual CLusters, making it simple to use the lightweight, Kubernetes technology stack and tools ecosystem.
+Palette provisions and orchestrates all virtual clusters, reducing the overhead and challenge with using a lighwight Kubernetes technology stack and tools ecosystem.
 Deploy virtual clusters on Host Cluster Group by following the wizard and attaching Add-on profiles.

 ### Create a Virtual Cluster